ItsAdam01/Lynx/site/content/docs/development/implementation_story.md

 **The Breakthrough:** I implemented an asynchronous `AlertDispatcher` today using Go's channels and goroutines.
 Now, when the agent detects an anomaly, it simply "drops" the alert into a channel and gets back to monitoring immediately.
 A separate background process picks up the alert and handles the network delivery.

+**The Lesson:** This was my first real experience with Go's concurrency patterns in a production-like scenario.
+Learning how to use a `select` statement to handle both outgoing alerts and a "stop" signal was a major milestone for me.
+It makes the agent feel much more professional and robust.

 ## Milestone 12: The Final Connection (August 8, 2025)

 Today I officially "closed the loop" by integrating the asynchronous alert dispatcher into the `lynx start` command.